Counting the number of trigonal curves of genus 5 over finite fields: Introduction.

 \section{Introduction.}

-Inside the moduli space $M_5$ of smooth curves of genus five there is the subvariety $\mathcal{T}_5$ of trigonal curves.
-In this article we count $\#\mathcal{T}_5(k)$ for all finite fields $k$. \begin{maintheorem} \textit{The number of smooth trigonal curves of genus five over a finite field $\mathbb{F}_q$ is given by}
+Inside the moduli space $\mathcal{M}_5$ of smooth curves of genus 5 there is a subvariety $\mathcal{T}_5$ parameterizing trigonal curves.
+The main result of this article is to count the number $|\mathcal{T}_5(\mathbb{F}_q)|$ for all finite fields $\mathbb{F}_q$. \begin{maintheorem} \textit{The number of smooth trigonal curves of genus $5$ over a finite field $\mathbb{F}_q$, weighted by the size of their automorphism group, is given by}

 \end{maintheorem}